-Mr. Schlom entered into an employment agreement with the Company on November 4, 2020, which had an initial term of three years that expired on November 4, 2023, but is subject to automatic one-year extensions for successive periods unless either the Company or Mr. Schlom provides written notice to the other at least one hundred twenty (120) days before such extension would otherwise occur of the Company's or Mr. Schlom's election not to extend the term.
-On March 26, 2024, Mr. Schlom notified the Company that he would complete the term under his existing employment agreement and then will retire from his role as the Company's Senior Vice President and Chief Financial Officer, effective November 4, 2024.
+On March 26, 2024, Mr. Schlom notified the Company of his decision to retire from his role as Senior Vice President and Chief Financial Officer, with his retirement to be effective November 4, 2024.
+Mr. Schlom had entered into an employment agreement with the Company on November 4, 2020, with an initial term of three years, which expired on November 4, 2023, and was subject to automatic one-year extensions unless either the Company or Mr. Schlom provided written notice of non-renewal at least 120 days prior to the extension date.
+Following his notification on March 26, 2024, Mr. Schlom agreed to complete the remaining term of his employment agreement and continue with the Company in a consulting capacity to facilitate the smooth transition of his duties to Mr. Crawford, the incoming Chief Financial Officer, effective June 3, 2024.
+Mr. Schlom's retirement from the Company was effective on November 4, 2024.